-HINT: Check and remove any built up material from the draper deck runners.
-If necessary, split draper at connector bar to gain access to inside of the deck.
+HINT: Check and remove any build up of material from the draper deck runners.
+If necessary, split draper at connector bar to gain access to the inside of the deck.

 To re-install drive roller, reverse above procedure.
 Adjust tension and tracking.